-In this short essay I would like to propose some thoughts developed as a simple Aha Erlebnis during the practice of virtual writing in some of the most common online spaces such as Facebook, Skype, blogs and chats.
+In this short essay I would like to expose some thoughts arisen during my practice of online writing in some of the most usual virtual spaces of the Net, such as Facebook and Skype, among others.

-The prophecy of Marshall McLuhan – who argued that with the advent of new electric technologies the practice of wrtiting seems to have left space to the growing visual culture and to its closely related methods– seems complicated by the fact that today, in the online-era as a further step to the electronic age, we actually write more than ever.
-By all means, we could actually say that we have never written as much since the birth of the so called Gutenberg galaxy.
-Despite the clear preponderance of images on words, it seems that words have been able to offset this predominance.
+The prophecy of Marshall McLuhan – stating that with the advent of new electric technologies, writing would have left space to a growing visual culture and its closely related practices – appears to be made more complex by the fact that today, in the online-era as a further step towards the electronic age, we actually write more than ever.
+In fact, we could say that we have never written so much since the birth of the so-called Gutenberg Galaxy.
+Despite the context of clear preponderance of images on words, it seems that words have been able to find their own forms of resistance.

-The word to which McLuhan refers in his prophecy is still linked to the manuscript writing, that is an amanuensic practice related to the Ars Memoria and to scribal culture.
-In this sense – despite the awareness of how a new medium affects the previous ones, in some way re-shaping them – in his “Gutemberg Galaxy” (1962), McLuhan isn’t able to forsee the ability of writing to enter the folds of the electronic world (and later virtual) and to compete with quicker practices typical of the oral culture, of the tribal one and of the global village.
-So, how did online writing change compared to its analogic relative?
+On a closer look, the word to which McLuhan refers in his prophecy is still linked to manuscript writing, i.e. an amanuensis practice related to Ars Memoria and scribal culture.
+In this sense in his The Gutenberg Galaxy (1962) – despite the awareness of how a new medium affects the previous ones, in some way re-shaping them – , McLuhan cannot foresee the ability of writing to pervade the folds of the electronic (and later virtual) world, and to compete with the more straightforward practices typical of oral and tribal cultures, and of the global village.
+Thus, how has online writing changed, compared to its analogic relative?

-The synchronicity of communication probably has to do with the experience of performative writing, and with the instant of sequence: if we think of linguistic exchanges typical of a bidirectional Skype chat, we often face two streams of consciousness that intersect each other in a synchronous way rather than a sequential transmission: my writing proceeds independently to that of my partner and I often have to go back to find the answers.
-On my side, I have to interact correctly in order to restore a fictitious sequence that nevertheless allows a non schizoid chat.
-If the writing practice of Skype was exactly translated to itself in the real world, we would have two voices that dominate constantly without listening or remembering the logical connections to move this discussion from point A to point B in a linear practice.
-Yet, even in conventional oral communication, I think it’s a generational fact that becoming aware of different communication issues overlapping continuously, is replicates the simultaneous use of a variety of contents typical of the network.
-The Facebook timeline in two columns, compared with its previous vertical structure also moves in this direction, and indeed helps the eye get accustomed to simultaneous reading, both vertically and horizontally, in a more intensive way.
+Synchronicity of communication has probably much to do with the performative experience of writing and with the instant of sequential: if we think of linguistic exchanges typical of a bidirectional Skype chat (between two speakers), we often notice two streams of consciousness that intersect each other in a synchronous way, rather than a sequential transmission: my writing proceeds independently to my partner’s, and I often have to go back to the chat in order to find the answer, coherently interacting in turn to restore a fictitious sequentiality that, nevertheless, allows a non completely schizoid chat.
+If the writing practice of Skype were translated identically to itself in the real world, we would have two voices constantly overlapping each other, without listening or remembering the logical connections to move the conversation from A to B in a linear way.
+Yet, even in conventional oral communication, I think it’s a generational fact becoming aware of different communication themes overlapping continuously, almost replicating the simultaneous fruition of a variety of contents typical of the Internet.
+The Facebook timeline in two columns, compared with its previous vertical structure, also moves in this direction, and indeed helps the eye get accustomed to simultaneous reading, both vertically and horizontally, in a more intensive way than on other websites.

-In this direction, both in Skype and in Facebook chats, not only interaction but also the internal syntactic linguistic composition tries to adapt to the logic of synchronicity and real-time, far away from those of the scribal word, which we hear about through McLuhan, completely sequential, slow and by memory.
-It emerges, then, as a cut, diminutive word, which seeks to reduce the time required for the formulation and preparation of the instant – that of the spoken word, performative in real space between two parties physically and semantically close.
+In this direction, in both Skype and Facebook chats, not only interaction, but also the internal syntactic of linguistic composition tries to adapt to the logic of synchronicity and real-time, far away from those of the sequential, slow, mnemonic scribal word, about which McLuhan talks.
+A diminutive, cut-off word emerges, seeking to reduce both verbalization and draft times, in the pursuit of the instant of spoken word, performed in a real space between two physically and semantically close parties.

-We could also say that the gap between oral and written forms in an online context has decreased on a syntactic base, but has increased in terms of its semantic aspect.
-In this sense, the virtual written word tries to become oral, gaining body and voice through the written style, the slang, and the interaction between linguistic and non linguistic text – with signs such as emoticons, or any user’s inventions that have converted the combination of more than one letter in micro images trying to fill in the missing semantics.
+We may say that the gap between oral and written forms has shrunk online from a syntactic perspective but has broadened semantically.
+A virtual written word tries to become oral, regaining body and voice through a written style, a slang, the interaction between linguistic and non linguistic text, or, for instance, emoticons, or any other users’ inventions that have converted the combination of more letters in micro-images, trying somehow to incorporate the missing semantics.

-Now consider for a moment the T9 function on cell phones, whose spelling of the text messages tend to the normalization of language, automatically preventing mistakes and discouraging the use of any words not listed in the dictionary included in your phone.
-This device actively flattens the performative character of writing.
-This performative aspect, however, is recognized by the new T9 systems of some of the smartphones currently on the market.
-For these systems, the digital practice of writing does not proceed by points – that is, using the finger to touch real keys on the keyboard thus composing text – but by lines – the finger slides on the virtual keyboard composing a network of lines that the software is able to simplify in points, choosing the letters that the finger is selecting.
-Even passwords are increasingly becoming routes of lines that only the owner knows and can replicate – a phenomenon that underscores the shift from an alphabetic practice to a visual one, also evident in the beautiful RSA feed in which lectures of professors on various topics are converted to linguistic and visual patterns (http://www.youtube.com/user/theRSAorg?feature=watch).
+Let us consider now for a moment the basic T9 function on cell phones, through which automatic spelling correction of the text messages, while avoiding errors, prevents the use of any words not listed in the uploaded dictionaries included in the phone software, thus going towards the standardization of language and, in this sense, flattening the very performative nature of writing – acknowledged, nonetheless, by the new T9 systems in some of the smartphones currently on the market.
+For these systems, the strictly digital practice of text writing does not proceed step by step anymore – the finger sequentially touching real keys on a keyboard, composing a text – but line by line – the finger sliding on a virtual keyboard, composing a weaving of lines that the software is able to simplify in points, choosing those letters the finger selects.
+Even access passwords to generic portable digital systems are increasingly less digital, while becoming increasingly more layouts of lines that the owner alone knows and is able to replicate – a phenomenon that shows the shift from an alphabetical practice to a visual one, also evident in the beautiful RSA feeds, in which professorial lectures on various topics are converted to linguistic-visual animated patterns.

-One must then recognize that even though writing is becoming more schematic, it is not incompatible with its performative side.
-Language tends towards mapping and, thus, to the image.
-In a sense, it tends to erode its sequential origin.
-On the other hand, “il faut briser le langage pour toucher la vie” (we must break language to touch life) said Antonin Artaud.
-Inevitably, the processes of linguistic transformation taking place in virtual platforms are an intermediate moment of a long-term process that will completely change human communication.
-Retroactively, this will also change our way of thinking, even outside of visual language.
+In this perspective, we should then acknowledge that schematization and ossification of writing are not incompatible with its performative side.
+Language tends towards mapping and, with it, to image, and, in so doing, it tends to erode its own sequential origin: “il faut briser le langage pour toucher la vie” (we must break language in order to touch life), Antonin Artaud was used to say.
+Inevitably, the ongoing processes of linguistic transformation on virtual platforms are an intermediate moment in a long-term process that will completely change human communication modes, and, retroactively, will also change our way of thinking, even beyond a linguistic perspective.

-Multitasking is one of the factors that neurophenomenology should investigate to understand how our way of composing thoughts is gradually becoming more a-sequential and is tending to ADHD (Attention-Deficit/Hyperactivity Disorder), but not as the result of a disorder to be treated with massive quantities of Ritalin.
-Rather, this transformation should be viewed as an emerging new way of thinking and interacting.
-We are adaptive sensor to technology.
-The simultaneous use of multiple windows on your browser, the synchronous communication on more than one chat, the fragmentation of subjectivity in multiple and partial virtual identities (email account, Facebook account, blog account, Skype accounts, etc..) is also manifested in a syncopated and intermittent writing, close to Bergsonian-Deleuzian time crystals, as an expression of simultaneous vortices of present, past and future, such as those that occur sometimes in the skype chat that I have outlined above.
+Multitasking is one of the factors that neurophenomenology should investigate to understand how much our way of composing thoughts is gradually becoming less unconsciously a-sequential, while ADHD (Attention-Deficit/Hyperactivity Disorder), instead of being considered a disorder to be treated with massive quantities of Ritalin, should rather be observed as the emerging phenomenon of a new way of thinking and interacting.
+We are the adaptive sensors of technology.
+The simultaneous fruition of multiple windows on a browsers, the synchronous communication on multiple chats, the fragmentation of subjectivity in multiple and partial virtual identities (email account, Facebook account, blog account, Skype account, etc.) is also manifested in a syncopated and intermittent writing, close to Bergson-Deleuze crystals of time, as an expression of swirls of present, past and future simultaneity, such as those that sometimes occur in the Skype chats mentioned above.

-The interaction between language, image, unconscious (collective, photographic, technological), in relation to new media and to the restructuring of subjectivity and temporality that these media exemplify can drastically reformulate our communication tools.
-The Iconji – a logographic communication system – is an intermediate step towards new forms of coalescence of image and language, though its rather rigid notational structure represents, in my opinion, a limit to the forms of empathic and communicative comprehension that sit outside of language and yet are derived from it; its pictographic matrix is nothing more than a restatement of the traditional hieroglyphic system.
-The only variation – important and significant – is its opening: the alphabet is a project in progress, and the virtual community adds language units to suit new needs and in accordance with criteria defined by its public.
+The interaction between language, image, unconscious (collective, photographic, technological), in relation to new media and the restructuring of subjectivities and temporalities they perform, drastically rephrases our communication tools.
+The Iconji – a logographic communication system – is an intermediate step towards new forms of the coalescence of image and language, though its rather rigid notational structure represents, in my opinion, a limit to other empathic-communicative forms of comprehension beyond the linguistic forms and those derived.
+While its pictographic matrix is nothing more than a replica of traditional hieroglyphic systems, the important and significant variation is its opening: alphabet itself is in progress, while virtual community adds linguistic units to suit its own new needs, in accordance with public defined criteria.

-Without seeking non-verbal communication speculations approaching the a-causal ESP (Extrasensory perception) close to Carl Gustav Jung’s “Synchronicity” (1952), for now, I’d like to imagine a kind of intermediate rebus form, where the alphabetic sequence is converted into the synchronicity of the visual – just like in puzzles.
-They will be the preliminary tools needed to develop new ways of communicating, new perceptual abilities that will define further communication mechanisms away from the discreteness of language and alphabet.
-However, they will be as accurate as these mechanisms.
+Without reaching to non-verbal communication hypotheses, based on acausal ESPs (Extrasensory Perceptions) close to Carl Gustav Jung’s Synchronicity (1952), for now, I would like to imagine a kind of intermediate rebus form, a place for converting the alphabetical sequentiality of language into the synchronicity of image elements – just like in rebus puzzles.
+There, we might develop new ways of communication, new perceptual abilities defining further communication mechanisms, far from the discreteness of alphabetical language, and yet, as accurate as them.